If you’re struggling to pay your rent, we might be able to offer you a discretionary housing payment (DHP).

-If you’re finding it difficult to pay your rent, you may be able to get a discretionary housing payment (DHP) on top of your usual housing benefit or Universal Credit payment.
+This is a short term payment that we can award to help cover your housing costs.
+You may be able to claim this on top of your usual housing benefit or Universal Credit payment.

-Who can apply for a DHP?
+How to apply for a DHP

 You can apply for a DHP if you need further help with your housing costs and:

-DHPs are not paid for:
+DHPs aren't paid for:

 - services that are included in your rent